Liverpool F.C.: History

 Rodgers was replaced by Jürgen Klopp.
 Liverpool reached the finals of the Football League Cup and UEFA Europa League in Klopp's first season, finishing as runner-up in both competitions.
-The club finished second in the 2018–19 season with 97 points (surpassing the 86 points gained during the 2008–09 season), losing only one game: a points record for a non-title winning side.
-Klopp took Liverpool to successive Champions League finals in 2018 and 2019, with the club defeating Tottenham Hotspur 2–0 to win the 2019 UEFA Champions League Final.
+The club finished second in the 2018–19 season with 97 points – surpassing the 86 points gained during the 2008–09 season and a points record for a non-title winning side – and only one loss.
+Klopp took Liverpool to successive UEFA Champions League finals in 2018 and 2019, with the club defeating Tottenham Hotspur 2–0 to win the latter.
 Liverpool beat Flamengo of Brazil in the final 1–0 to win the FIFA Club World Cup for the first time.
-Liverpool then went on to win the 2019–20 Premier League, winning their first top-flight league title in thirty years.
-The club set multiple records in the season, including winning the league with seven games remaining making it the earliest any team has ever won the title, amassing a club record 99 points, and achieving a joint-record 32 wins in a top-flight season.
+The following season, Liverpool won their first top-flight league title in thirty years.
+The club set multiple records in the season; they won the league with seven games remaining, the earliest any team has ever won the title, reaching a club record 99 points, and won a joint-record 32 games in a top-flight season.
+The 2021–22 season saw the club win the domestic cup double, the FA Cup and the League Cup.
+In January 2024, Klopp announced that he would leave the club at the end of the season, and he won his final trophy with the club, the League Cup, the following month.

+Arne Slot was announced as Klopp's successor in May 2024, and the club won a record-equalling twentieth top-flight league title in his first season in charge.